projectM-visualizer/projectm/src/projectM-emscripten/README.md

 This application is a sample entry point for the emscripten-built version of projectM.

-It's a very basic application, only displaying the "idle" preset.
-No presets are currently packaged into the virtual file system.
+It's a very basic application without many features.

 ## Limitations